Puppy Illness That Could Be Fatal

 The surgery was successful in restoring the intestine to the proper position and Tony came through the operation fine.
 His behavior soon returned to his normal puppy playfulness.

-Thanks to our wonderful veterinarians who've cared for our pets over the past eighteen years, Tony is back to normal enjoying his days as a happy go lucky puppy.
+Thanks to our wonderful veterinarians, Tony is back to normal enjoying his days as a happy go lucky puppy.
 Their quick diagnosis and immediate action undoubtedly saved his life.

 Tony at Five